Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 </script>

-Data attributes on an individual widget will always override any settings defined in the global _ipc object.
+Data attributes on an individual widget always override any settings defined in the global _ipc object.

-For complete control over widget rendering, you can use the finish callback.
-This callback is invoked when the API response is received, allowing you to implement custom rendering logic, A/B testing, or conditional widget display.
+For complete control over widget rendering, use the finish callback.
+This callback is invoked when the API response is received, letting you implement custom rendering logic, A/B testing, or conditional widget display.

 The finish callback can be defined either in the global _ipc object or in individual widget configurations.
 It receives four parameters: